Here you learn ...

 - Humanitarian protection under certain conditions

-With other residence titles, the spouse visa can only be applied for if the spouse has already held the residence title for 2 years or if the marriage already existed in the home country and the duration of the stay in Germany is expected to be more than one year.
+The spouse visa can only be applied for with other residence permits if the spouse has already held the residence permit for two years or if the marriage already existed in the home country and the duration of the stay in the federal territory is expected to be more than one year.

-Can I apply for spousal reunification with the job-searching visa?
+Can I apply for my spouse to join me with a job-searching visa?

-Theoretically, under certain conditions, you can also apply to join your spouse if you hold a job-seeking visa.
-In practice, however, there is the problem that spouse reunification requires that the spouse's livelihood is secured.
-This is usually done by presenting an employment contract.
-Exceptions only apply if there are significant assets.
+In theory, you can also apply for your spouse to join you under certain conditions if you have a job-seeking visa.
+In practice, however, the problem is that your spouse can only join you if you can prove that you have sufficient means to support yourself.
+This is usually done by submitting an employment contract.
+Exceptions are only made if you have a large amount of assets.

-Can I also apply for spousal reunification if I am not living with my spouse?
+Can I apply for my spouse to join me even if I do not live with my husband?

-Theoretically, it is possible to apply for spousal reunification even if the spouses do not live together.
-However, since the reunification of spouses must take place “to establish and maintain the family community” (§ 27 Para.
-1 AufenthG), the spouses must not be separated.
-The marriage must therefore actually be lived in, otherwise it is a marriage of convenience.
+Theoretically, a spouse can join you even if the spouses do not live together.
+However, since the spouse can join you ‘to establish and maintain the family life’ (Section 27 (1) of the Residence Act), the spouses must not be separated.
+The marriage must also be a real one, otherwise it is considered a sham marriage.

-Yes, family reunification visas can also be “linked”.
-For example, if a foreigner has a residence permit to join a child, the foreigner's spouse can apply for a residence permit for the child's father.
+Yes, family members can be granted a series of visas.
+For example, if a foreigner has a residence permit to join a child, the foreigner's spouse can apply for a residence permit to join the child's father.

-Are there exceptions to the need for a residence permit for the spouse?
+Are there exceptions to the requirement for a residence permit for the spouse?

-Yes, according to the Residence Act, family reunification can be granted to any foreigner (regardless of which residence title the foreigner has) if there is “particular hardship” (Section 30 (2) Residence Act).
-Whether there is particular hardship in an individual case must be evaluated by a lawyer specializing in migration law.
+Yes, according to the Residence Act, family reunification with any foreigner (regardless of the foreigner's residence status) is possible if there is ‘particular hardship’ (Sec.
+30 (2) Residence Act).
+Whether particular hardship exists in an individual case must be evaluated by a lawyer specialising in migration law.

 Can language certificates expire?

-No, language certificates cannot expire.
-The only relevant factor is whether the German language is still spoken.
-So if you have a very old language certificate or have lost the language certificate, this is not harmful if you still have a command of the language.
+No, as a rule language certificates cannot expire.
+The only thing that is relevant is whether you still have a command of the German language.
+So if you have a very old language certificate or have lost your language certificate, this is not a problem if you still have a command of the language.

 Can I prove my language skills without a language certificate?

 Yes, the law only requires that you have language skills.
 However, the Residence Act does not require a certificate.
-You can therefore prove your language skills in any conceivable way (e.g. through an interview).
+You can therefore prove your language skills in any way you can (e.g. through an interview).
 In practice, however, it depends on whether the respective authority accepts this.

-Can I apply for naturalization with the spouse visa?
+Can I apply for naturalisation with a spouse visa?

-Yes, naturalization can be applied for with the spouse visa (§ 10 para.
-1 no. 2 StAG).
+Yes, naturalisation can be applied for with a spouse visa (Section 10, paragraph 1, no. 2 of the German Nationality Act (StAG)).

 Do I have to leave the country beforehand if I marry a European?

-No. If you are a third-country national (e.g. a Turk) who marries a European citizen (e.g. a Bulgarian or Romanian), you do not have to leave the country after the wedding.
+No. If you are a third-country national (e.g. a Turkish national) and marry a European citizen (e.g. a Bulgarian or Romanian national), you do not have to leave the country after the wedding.

-Do I also have to be able to support myself when joining Germans?
+Do you also have to be able to support yourself when joining a German citizen?